jross365/Get-ExtendedAttributes/.github/README.md

 ### **ErrorOutFile**
 Instructs the function to send errors to a designated text file instead of to the console.

+## Other Module Functions
+If **gea** is the star of the show, then there's also a supporting cast.
+Without them, the show wouldn't be possible.

+This section briefly covers the other functions included in this Powershell module.

+### **Get-Folders**
+*Get-Folders* (and *Get-Files*) was written to fulfill three requirements:

+* Fast enumeration and simple/flat output of files and folders
+* Avoid enumerating attributes for the sake of efficiency
+    * These two requirements rule out *Get-ChildItem*

+*  Maintain all code within native Powershell/.Net Framework
+    * This rules out the cmd.exe "*dir*" command, which is fast but would require a wrapper function.

+* To avoid the command line "*dir*" command, which is very fast but isn't

 ## Help